 Prospective students are encouraged to contact us if they have any questions.

-- If you wish to contact the Division of Epidemiology and Biostatistics directly, please email Laura Brown or call 520.626.7914.
+- If you wish to contact the department of Epidemiology and Biostatistics directly, please email Laura Brown or call 520.626.7914.